scottish-government-design-system/designsystem.gov.scot/styles/responsive-spacing/index.md

 The Design System uses a responsive spacing scale.
 This is for consistent use of spacing which adapts to different screen sizes.

-The scale is made up of  of 10 spacing units.
+The scale is made up of 10 spacing units.
 Each unit has a specific size for use on large and small screens.

 <table class="ds_table">